cmm-21/a2/README.md

 Congratulations!
 You can now control the legged robot!
 Hooray!

 Can we use our kinematic walking controller to a real robot?
-Well... unfortunately it's not very easy to use our kinematic controller for a real robot.
+Well... unfortunately it's not very easy.
 In fact, working with a real robot is a completely different story because we need to take into account **Dynamics** of the robot.
 But, you know what?
 We have implemented fundamental building blocks of legged locomotion control.
 We can extend this idea to control a real robot someday!

 By the way, can you make a guess why using kinematic controller for a real legged robot doesn't really work well in practice?
 If you are interested in, please leave your ideas on the github issue.